Spritz Cookies

 • Preheat oven to 375 degrees F.

-Allow to cool then transfer to a cooling rack.
+• Allow cookies to cool, then transfer them to a cooling rack.

-Allow cookies to dry.
-Store in an airtight container or bag.
+• Allow cookies to dry and store in an airtight container or bag.

 Notes